© Kevin Chilvers

 Then I’d better speak to the Professor and his assistant.
 Do you have their addresses?

-An overhanging Holly tree partially hid the Georgian post box Winter had described and they almost missed the turning into a country lane leading to the isolated valley on Exmoor where Henry Beckler lived.
-The metalled road ran in a woody dell up a shallow hill with the mirrors on the hired Land Rover scraping Honeysuckle hedges.
+Thanks to an overhanging Holly tree, they almost missed the turning into a country lane leading to the isolated valley on Exmoor where Henry Beckler lived.
+The metalled road ran through a woody dell up a shallow hill with the mirrors on the hired Land Rover scraping Honeysuckle hedges.
 Occasionally they receded to reveal clusters of idyllic country dwellings set back into clearings beneath the trees.

 After several miles they topped yet another crest.
 Wind shredded scudding dark cumulous on rocky crags on the hilltops and rocked the Land Rover.
 Ahead, the road snaked down into a steep-sided valley like a silver ribbon.